3 minute read

 1. Mind Reading: Claiming to know someone else’s inner mental state

-• Example: “He doesn’t care to this project”
+• Example: “He doesn’t care about this project.”

 • Challenge: How do you know he doesn’t care?